hasan-rakibul/LLM-GEm/README.md

 - `evaluation.py`: official evaluation file from WASSA workshop, consisting of pearson r calculation
 - `analysis-and-plots.ipynb`: analysis on LLM annotation consistency and producing other plots
 - `./utils/`: classes, methods and other functions used in above notebooks
-- `./data/`: datasets (raw and processed)
+- `./data/`: processed datasets
+	- raw dataset (only required if you want to pre-process from scratch) can be downloaded from the following places: NewsEmpathy v1 from [wwbp/empathic\_reactions](https://github.com/wwbp/empathic_reactions), NewsEmpathy v2 from [WASSA 2022](https://codalab.lisn.upsaclay.fr/competitions/834#learn_the_details-datasets) and NewsEmpathy v3 from [WASSA 2023](https://codalab.lisn.upsaclay.fr/competitions/11167#learn_the_details-datasets)
+	- `./intermediate-files/`: generated during intermediate processing of the data but not required in the final training/validation/testing
 - `*.tsv`: results from 10-fold cross-validation for the v1 dataset and different seed value for the v2 and v3 datasets

 # Glossary
 - `anno-diff`: The annotation selection threshold (alpha)
-- `dev_alpha`: False (default): not to change validation annotation, True: change validation annotation using threshold
+- `dev_alpha`: False (default) means not to change validation annotation; True means change validation annotation using the threshold
-- `mode`: 0 for LLM-GEM, 1 for LLM only and -1 for crowdsource annotation only
+- `mode`: 0 for LLM-GEm, 1 for LLM only and -1 for crowdsource annotation only